kelvinloney/100-Day-UI-Design-Challenge/README.md

 # 100-Day UI Design Challenge
-I enrolled in a free ***user experience*** course consisting of 17 learning units and more than 40 resources, giving me hands-on experience with UX methodologies, design systems, and research-driven design.
+I enrolled in a free ***user experience*** course consisting of 17 learning units and over 40 resources, giving me hands-on experience with UX methodologies, design systems, and research-driven design.

 From there I proceeded to undertake a series of daily Design Challenges utilizing ***Figma*** to achieve my objectives.